-- Vectors and matrices are not supported for all operations.

-- Complex-valued variables, constants, operations, and related built-ins (e.g., real, imag, angle) are not supported.
+- Vectors and matrices are not supported for all operations. - Complex-valued variables, constants, operations, and related built-ins (e.g., real, imag, angle) are not supported.
 Using them results in the following error message:

-- "Complex numbers and operations not supported for M-Control synthesis."
+"Complex numbers and operations not supported for M-Control synthesis."

 - Function pointers

 - Operator overloading

 - Structures

 - Cell arrays, except for case expression lists, which are supported.
 For example, case {2, 3, 6}.

-- · Logical indexing
+- Logical indexing

 - Function arguments varargin and varargout

-- The M compiler does not support loop pipelining.
-All loops are unrolled by default. - It does not support the automatic serialization of data from a parallel representation, like vectors for example.
-When a loop is unrolled, memory access inside a loop becomes concurrent access, so no memory component can be inferred for it.
+- It does not support the automatic serialization of data from a parallel representation, like vectors for example.
+When a loop is unrolled,

+memory access inside a loop becomes concurrent access, so no memory component can be inferred for it.
 In such cases, you must serialize the data input to the M function or loop.